Dhanushprasana/JetMaps/README.md

 ![Screenshot 2024-04-14 173942](https://github.com/Dhanushprasana/JetMaps/assets/107683252/f631b790-d143-4963-962a-222650f18b3e)

-JetMaps: A mobile app integrating real-time traffic data and predictive analytics.
+JetMaps is a service that provides a user app integrating real-time traffic data and predictive analytics for hassle free navigation .

-On the other end it provides a Simulated 3D Admin Dashboard that allows administrators to monitor traffic hotspots and congestion in the city by sitting in  a room.
+On the other end it provides a Simulated 3D Admin Dashboard and a ML control room that allows administrators to monitor traffic hotspots and congestion in the city by sitting in  a room by utilizing footages of dashboard cam , GPS data , drone images

-It uses Unity Engine and MAPPLS for detailed geographical information and simulation of real world traffic in a 3D perspective.

-Advanced traffic models like LWR (Lighthill-Whitham-Richards traffic flow model) and CTM (Cell Transmission Model) incorporates with YOLO ensuring hassle-free navigation.

-These models helps to predict the traffic flow in a area and helps in identifying congestions

-Utilizes footages of dashboard cam , GPS data , drone images for dynamic routing, providing a user-friendly navigation system with optimized routes in real-time.